innovationOUtside/tm351vm-binder/README.md

 On Windows, first create a directory `C:\Users\MyUser\TM351VCE`.
 In the command prompt, change directory to your `C:\Users\MyUser\TM351VCE` directory and start the container using a command of the form:

-`docker run --name tm351vce --rm -d -p 8351:8888 -v $pwd\notebooks:/home/jovyan/notebooks -v $pwd\openrefine_projects:/home/jovyan/openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`
+`docker run --name tm351vce -d -p 35180:8888 -v $pwd\notebooks:/home/jovyan/notebooks -v $pwd\openrefine_projects:/home/jovyan/openrefine -e JUPYTER_TOKEN="letmein" ousefuldemos/tm351-binderised:latest`

 You can also specify volume bindings using an absilute path to a directory on the host computer, rather than a path relative to the current directory (`$pwd`) that the `docker run` command is executed in, using a volume mount command of the form `-v c:\Users\MyUser\TM351VCE\notebooks:c:\home\jovyan\notebooks`.